-Kevin can be a bit of a Jerkass too; then again, I clearly think it must be a genetic trait in the family.
-Apart from Buzz and Frank, his sister Linnie calls him "les incompetent", and his older cousins call him "completely helpless" and "such a disease".
+Kevin can be a bit of a Jerkass too; then again, it must be a genetic trait in the family.
+Apart from Buzz and Frank, his sister Linnie calls him "les incompetent", and his older siblings Megan and Jeff call him "completely helpless" and "such a disease", respectively.
 His younger cousin constantly wets the bed - in the second film, it's implied he does it on purpose, or at least finds it amusing that Kevin might have to share a bed with him for that reason.

 It's not even just in the second one - during the dinner at the start of the first movie, we see Fuller drinking a Pepsi, but then he briefly stops and gives a smug look at Kevin.

 Jerk with a Heart of Gold: Kevin is the first to admit he's not always the best kid and can be a pain sometimes, but he does overall have a good heart.

 Karma Houdini: Buzz in the second.
 Sure, Kevin pushes him down after the electric candle debacle, but Buzz still gets away with conning the whole family with an insincere apology after the fact, and suffers no retribution.